 July 28, 2018, was a beautiful day in Freeman, South Dakota, and hordes of eager chislic-eaters descended upon the little town of 1300 for the South Dakota Chislic Festival.
 Officials estimated that around 8-10,000 people attended the festival, and the congestion forced many to change their plans and seek their favorite food elsewhere.
 Restaurants and grocery stores in and beyond the Chislic Circle sold out of almost every stick of chislic available.
 In response to this overwhelming success, the South Dakota Chislic Festival non-profit board set to planning the second festival in a much larger space, with more chislic and more of everything else.
 Thousands are expected to return to Freeman on Saturday, July 27th, 2019, for the second annual festival of a “culinary cuisine” that began many centuries ago as, quite simply, “meat on a stick.”

-Uniting heritage and foods at the heart of the “Chislic Circle” of South Dakota lore - the “South Dakota Chislic Festival” is back!
+Uniting heritage and foods at the heart of the “Chislic Circle” of South Dakota lore - the “South Dakota Chislic Festival” is annual event in Freeman.

-The 2019 festival took place on Freeman’s Prairie Aboretum right next door to the museum.
-There were a variety of food vendors there selling all sorts of great food including -- of course! -- lots of chislic!
-There were chislic competitions, craft beers from across the state, as well as great music and a variety of other activities.
+The festival is held at Freeman’s Prairie Aboretum right next door to the museum.
+A variety of food vendors there sell all sorts of great food including -- of course -- lots of chislic!
+It includes chislic competition, craft beer, music and a variety of other activities.